 So we’ve covered what a customer loyalty program is and why you should use one.
 Now it’s time to guide you through the step-by-step process.

 The success of your customer rewards program will depend on the incentives you offer.
 Will it be discounts?
 Freebies?
 Coupons to local businesses?
 New products?

 Whatever you choose, make sure it makes sense for your business.
 For example, it would make no sense for Paperform to give out makeup to loyalty members.
 It has nothing to do with the business.

 But it makes perfect sense for Sephora.
 Their “Beauty Insiders” can use their points to get first access to products, and participate in exclusive events, sweepstakes and even win meet and greets with celebrity influencers.

 Sephora does a great job of understanding their audience.
 They know the kind of people who make up their customer base and give them relevant perks that match their interests and bring value to their lives.

-For example, an SaaS business might give early access to features or exclusive swag, but a yoga studio might offer community features or one on one sessions.
+For example, a SaaS business might give early access to features or exclusive swag, but a yoga studio might offer a free mat or one on one sessions.